GWSci/SWAc/README.rst

 Development Repo for Surface Water Accounting Model (SWAcMod).
 In the following documentation, we'll refer to the ``ROOT`` directory as the one obtained by cloning this repository, i.e. the one containing ``setup.py``.

-The only dependency that needs to be installed is ``xlrd``, used to read the Excel input file.
-In order to install it, I recommend first installing ``pip``, a python package manager, if you haven't already done so (instructions `here <https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py>`_).
+The only dependencies that needs to be installed are ``dateutil`` and ``PyYAML``.
+In order to install them, I recommend first installing ``pip``, a python package manager, if you haven't already done so (instructions `here <https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py>`_).
 Then run

 .. code-block:: bash

-    $ pip install xlrd
+    $ pip install python-dateutil pyyaml

+Then download this Git repo.
 To **confirm that all modules are installed correctly**: navigate to ``ROOT``, launch a python shell and run

 .. code-block:: python